zhulabgroup/batchplanet/README.md

 ## Planned Features (Coming Soon)

-The following features are planned for future releases of batchplanet:
+The following features are planned for future releases of BatchPlanet:

 - **Polygon support:** Ability to use polygons (or multiple polygons) as the area of interest (AOI) for ordering, downloading, and extracting data, in addition to points.
 - **Band math and raster processing tools:** Integration with the Planet Orders API's processing tools (such as band math, clip, harmonize, reproject, tile, and more) to allow on-the-fly calculation of indices (e.g., NDVI, EVI) and other raster operations before download.
 See [Planet Orders API Tools documentation](https://docs.planet.com/develop/apis/orders/tools/).